Chile's Capital Engulfed In Chaos As Metro Protests Intensify

 Students began turnstile-hopping protests as early as Monday, according to the AP, but their demonstrations turned violent yesterday.

 The first protests on Friday left hundreds of thousands of commuters stranded, according to the AP.
-Police armed with riot gear, tear gas and batons responded, beating protesters, dragging them out of the stations and making arrests, but were met with violent resistance.
+Police armed with riot gear, tear gas and batons responded, beating protesters, dragging them out of the stations and making arrests but were met with violent resistance.
 The AP reported that police withdrew from some stations.
-Protesters expanded the riots beyond the metro stations, taking to the streets, prompting armored military vehicles with water cannons to push back the protesters.

-As the night continued, the protests intensified.
 Reuters reported that protesters set fires at metro stations and kiosks, looted stores and barricaded station entrances with bikes, metal bars and other objects.
 Footage posted online by RT showed a bus enveloped in flames, and the AP reported that police vehicles were attacked with stones.

-The riots expanded beyond the metro stations, as Santiago residents took to the streets to protest the rate hikes.
+Protesters expanded the riots and took to the streets, prompting armored military vehicles with water cannons to push back the protesters.

 Around 10 p.m. local time, a high-rise building belonging to Enel Chile, an energy company, was firebombed, according to the company's website.
 Chile's "largest electricity group in terms of installed capacity," the company's corporate headquarters can be seen in videos burning from the first floor to the top.
 The company said that the emergency staircase had been targeted, but that all workers were evacuated without injuries.

-At midnight, President Pinera announced a state of emergency in Santiago and surrounding regions during a press conference, handing responsibility of the city's security to the military and giving it the authority to restrict constitutional rights to assembly and movement.
+At midnight, Piñera announced a state of emergency in Santiago and surrounding regions during a press conference, handing responsibility of the city's security to the military and giving it the authority to restrict constitutional rights to assembly and movement.
 Maj.
-Gen. Javier Iturriaga del Campo has been appointed Head of National Defense, according to Pinera.
+Gen. Javier Iturriaga del Campo has been appointed head of national defense, according to Piñera.

-"The objective of this state of emergency is very simple, but very deep," Pinera said.
+"The objective of this state of emergency is very simple, but very deep," Piñera said.

 "Guarantee the rights of each and every one of our countrymen who have been seriously violated by the action of true criminals, who do not respect anything or anyone."

-Pinera added during the conference that his government will invoke the State Security Law to prosecute those involved with the attacks on the capital's metro system.
+Piñera added that his government will invoke the State Security Law to prosecute those involved with the attacks on the capital's metro system.
 The AP reported that the law carries prison sentences of three to five years.

-Pinera said, however, that he sympathized with those affected by the rate hikes.
+Still, Piñera said he sympathized with those affected by the rate hikes.

-"For that reason, in the coming days, our government is going to summon a transversal dialogue, and we will use all efforts within our reach to be able to mitigate and alleviate the situation of our compatriots," Pinera said.
+"For that reason, in the coming days, our government is going to summon a transversal dialogue, and we will use all efforts within our reach to be able to mitigate and alleviate the situation of our compatriots," Piñera said.

 First time since the Pinochet era that the military has been used for a state of emergency in Santiago, Chile https://t.co/0yTsYP3WPa— Chris McClure (@chrisjmcclure) October 19, 2019